johnbumgarner/sotu_speeches_text_analysis/README.md

 # Overview

 <p align="justify">
 This repository contains Python code used for various text analysis experiments.
-The corpuses used for these experiments were the State of the Union Addresses for the Presidential periods below:
+The corpuses used for these experiments were the State of the Union addresses for the Presidential periods below:

 - Donald Trump - 2017 to 2019
 - Barack Obama - 2010 to 2016